Dashboards Overview

 Info:

 The My Performance dashboard is available to all agents in the workspace.
-It can be edited only by workspace admin users, and changes to this dashboard will affect all users in the workspace.
+Only workspace admins can edit it, and any changes apply to all users in the workspace.

-All agents have access to view their personal performance and statistics on the My Performance dashboard:
+All agents can view their personal performance and statistics on the My Performance dashboard:

-By default, this will present time worked, tickets currently being worked on and other KPIs useful for determining daily performance metrics, as well as information useful for prioritizing daily tasks like work and break times.
+This dashboard displays time worked, tickets currently being handled, and other KPIs useful for tracking daily performance, as well as information for prioritizing tasks such as work and break times.

-All data on the My Performance dashboard is for the currently logged-in user only and, like any other dashboard, is for the current day only.
+All data on the My Performance dashboard reflects the currently logged-in user only and, like all dashboards, is limited to the current day.

 The My Performance dashboard is a standard view across the workspace.
-Workspace admin users may edit this dashboard just like any other, and all changes will take affect workspace-wide.
+Workspace admins can edit this dashboard just like any other, and all changes take effect workspace-wide.

 Default Dashboards

-All workspaces start with five default dashboards, in addition to the My Performance dashboard.
-These defaults allow managers and team leaders to get a full overview of their agents' performance and are a useful starting point for new workspaces.
+All workspaces include five default dashboards, in addition to the My Performance dashboard.
+These defaults give managers and team leaders a full overview of agent performance and serve as a useful starting point for new workspaces.

 👍